 Getting 'set up' to start out right - part 3

-In part 3 of this series Danny O'Dell looks at the grip width on the bar, the grip on the bar, the angle of the thigh in relationship to the torso and the elbow position
+In part 3 of this series, Danny O'Dell looks at the grip width on the bar, the grip on the bar, the angle of the thigh in relation to the torso and the elbow position

 The grip width on the bar

 Each lifter will have a favourite grip spot on the bar from which they want to begin the lift.
 Some go narrow, as the sumo lifters do, and others will have a "wide grip".
 In the squat, a "wide grip" is often necessary in order to get the hands on the bar.
 The wide grip is the favourite of those with limited shoulder mobility, especially in the squat, but a hold greater than shoulder width will cause grip problems.

 Most lifters are better off using the medium to narrow grip positions on the bar.
 These are, respectively speaking, just outside the knees and just on the inner edge of the knurling on the bar.
 The Olympic lifters have somewhat of an advantage as their hand spacing is per a formula determined by the width of the shoulders, the length of the arms and the torso.
 Power-lifters, to my knowledge, have no such formula to guide them in the correct hand placement prior to the lifts; certainly, this is true for the squat and the dead-lift.